ferencbeutel4711/tweetalyzer/README.md

 ## Run

+* Start your local mongoDB on the default port 27017 with no username and password configured.
+* Start the application

 ```
 ./gradlew bootRun
 ```

-Alternatively, import into IntelliJ 2019 as a gradle project and run through a springboot run configuration
+* Alternatively, import into IntelliJ 2019 as a gradle project and run through a springboot run configuration

 ## Providing data
 Put the data which should be imported into src/main/resources/data.
 The expected filename is configured in the RawDataService as a constant for now.